Wild Turkey: Summer Survey

 Help the FWC learn more about Florida’s wild turkey population.
 Report all wild turkeys you see during your normal daily activities from June 1 to Aug.
 31 from all regions of the state, including rural and developed areas.
 We’re interested in sightings of:

 - Hens with and without poults (young wild turkeys)

 Wild turkeys are abundant in Florida and are found throughout the state.

 Nesting success can vary each year based on several factors including weather conditions, predation, and habitat characteristics/quality.
 Fluctuations in nesting success and brood survival strongly influence wild turkey populations.
-When reproduction in a given year improves, populations tend to increase in subsequent years.
-By reporting wild turkey sightings, you're helping provide a way to gauge wild turkey nesting success, brood survival, and population dynamics at a statewide level.
+When reproduction in a given year is good, populations tend to increase in subsequent years.
+By reporting wild turkey sightings, you're helping provide a way to gauge wild turkey nesting success, brood survival, and population dynamics at statewide and regional levels.